 Imported Water Storage Component – Phase II

-A second phase of the Project would make available up to one million acre-feet of groundwater storage space in the aquifer system for water imported to the Project area.
+The second phase of the Project would make available up to one million acre-feet of groundwater storage space in the aquifer system for water imported to the Project area.
 Under the Imported Water Storage Component, water from the Colorado River or the State Water Project could be conveyed to recharge basins on our property in wet years to percolate into the aquifer system, where it would be held in storage.
-In dry years, previously stored water would be returned to the CRA via the conveyance pipeline.
+In dry years, stored water would be returned to the CRA via the conveyance pipeline.

 FACILITIES & CONSTRUCTION